Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 Unluckily though, both history and laboratory studies show that violence tends to escalate over time

-Several factors come into play, which increase the intensity and gravity of the evil deeds.
+Several factors come into play, which increases the intensity and gravity of the evil deeds.

 Among the factors which flame the spread of evil: